biosafetylvl5/gwynu/src/consuming/blood.njk.md

 ![[Source](https://web.archive.org/web/20161111030721/http://cuntbarf.tumblr.com/post/14483892353/i-made-menstrual-blood-cookies-i-am-not-entirely)](./blood/pics/jamie-vulva.jpg)

 Jamie Vulva made cookies with her menstrual blood.
 They were "too floury" for her taste, thus she never made them again.
 However, the picture she posted on her tumblr, for lack of a better descriptor, blew up on the Internet.
-Often it can be found in a post trying to "prove" feminists crazy.
+Often it can be found in a post trying to "prove" all feminists are crazy^[My favourite is [this one](https://jewelmilk.tumblr.com/post/122031617942/i-need-to-rant-about-something) titled "LGBT Propaganda"].

 ![Menstrual blood cookies](./blood/pics/menstrual-blood-cookies-original.jpg)

 The discrepancy in the reaction of the internet to her menstrual blood jar (a jar in which she puts her vaginal discharge) verses that to her cooking with mentrual blood is interesting.
 Why is it that cooking blood is that much worse than, say, painting with it?
 Is it the act of consumption?
-Does the problem lie in that is menstrual blood, and that cooking with "normal" blood is perfectly permissible?
-Even though the original ["I made menstrual blood cookies!" post](https://web.archive.org/web/20161111030721/http://cuntbarf.tumblr.com/post/14483892353/i-made-menstrual-blood-cookies-i-am-not-entirely) was made in 2011 and I've yet to find anything similar.
+Does the problem lie in that is menstrual blood, and that cooking with "normal" blood is permissible?
+Even though the original ["I made menstrual blood cookies!" post](https://web.archive.org/web/20161111030721/http://cuntbarf.tumblr.com/post/14483892353/i-made-menstrual-blood-cookies-i-am-not-entirely) was made in 2011, I've yet to find anything similar that's come out since then.

 Jamie Vulva now runs a [vegan restaurant](https://www.thewaysidecafe.com/) in Olympia, Washington!
 I'm curious both about her cooking with menstrual blood and how she handled the unwanted Internet attention.
 I've [reached out to her](https://www.instagram.com/jamievulva/) because I'm curious both about her cooking with menstrual blood and how she handled the unwanted Internet attention.
 She's yet to respond.

-I've also found this picture (below) of menstrual pancakes that _may_ or _may not_ be Jamie Vulva's doing.
+The closest I've found is this picture (below) of menstrual pancakes that _may_ or _may not_ be Jamie Vulva's doing.

 ![[Source](https://steemit.com/cooking/@trumpman/feminist-recipes-menstrual-pancakes)](./blood/pics/MvwLKy3SfvJwXFKCRMDAFrt961XADDpdccQeb1eaz.jpeg)